-Restricted to students admitted to the following program(s): Culinary Management
+Restricted to students admitted to the following program(s): Baking & Pastry Specialist, Culinary Management, Culinary Production Specialist

-316-116 Menu Design & Development
+316-116 Menu Design & Development // 2 cr

 This course will discuss the various design and styles of menus.
 Topics will include menu design, menu engineering, copy writing, and pricing.
 During this course students will have the opportunity to plan a restaurant concept which includes, site selection, demographic analysis, branding and menu construction.